A brief note on the Bayesian D-optimality criterion: Introduction

-In a Bayesian formulation, we use a realization of $\obs$ to obtain a posterior distribution for the inversion parameter $\dpar$.
-Herein, we consider a Gaussian prior, $\priorm = \GM{\vec{0}}{\prcov}$.
-The assumption of zero prior mean is mainly for simplicity.
-Modifying the following discussion to the case of nonzero prior mean is straightforward.
+In a Bayesian formulation, we use a realization of $\obs$ to obtain a posterior distribution law for the inversion parameter $\dpar$.
+Herein, we consider a Gaussian prior, $\priorm = \GM{\dparpr}{\prcov}$.
 The solution of the present Gaussian linear inverse problem is the posterior measure, $\postm = \GM{\dparpost}{\postcov}$, with

 where $\HM = \F^\tran \noise^{-1} \F$.
-Note that the posterior measure describes a distribution law for the inversion parameter $\dpar$ that is conditioned on the observed data and is absolutely continuous with respect to the prior distribution.
+Note that, in general, the posterior measure describes a distribution law for the inversion parameter $\dpar$ that is conditioned on the observed data and is absolutely continuous with respect to the prior measure.

-The problem of optimal experimental design~\cite{Pazman86,AtkinsonDonev92,ChalonerVerdinelli95,Ucinski05} concerns the question of how to collect experimental data $\vec{y}$ so that the parameter estimation is ``optimal'' in some sense.
+Optimal experimental design~\cite{Pazman86,AtkinsonDonev92,ChalonerVerdinelli95,Ucinski05} concerns the question of how to collect experimental data $\vec{y}$ so that the parameter estimation is ``optimal'' in some sense.
+In this context, an \emph{experimental design} (or design for short) specifies the manner in which experimental data is collected.
+For example, the design might be the placement of measurement points where data is recorded.
 The definition of what constitutes an optimal design leads to the choice of the design criterion.
 This note is concerned with Bayesian D-optimality.
-It is well-known that in the Gaussian linear setting, Bayesian D-optimality (i.e., maximizing the expected information gain) is equivalent to minimizing the determinant of the posterior covariance.
-Below, we will present a simple proof of this fact by showing
+It is well-known that in the Gaussian linear setting, Bayesian D-optimality (i.e., maximizing the expected information gain) is equivalent to minimizing the log-determinant of the posterior covariance operator.
+Below, we will present a simple proof of this fact by showing where $\DKL$ denotes the Kullback--Leibler (KL) divergence~\cite{kullback:1951} from the posterior measure to the prior measure.